|Academic Term||Summer B-Term|

 |Visas||This country is part of the Schengen area.
 Note that there are strict rules and restrictions for foreign visitors to this area that may impact a student's ability to travel within the region before or after their program, or to attend two subsequent programs in this area.
 It is critical that the student reviews the information and scenarios here to learn more about Schengen area visa requirements.|

+Many hours are spent on-site, visiting and learning about significant monuments and places in Paris and around the capital.
 Interaction with the French is always a challenge--I should add that the program director is a native.
-Years of positive interaction with the MEC community and with Parisians have given our institution a reputation for civility and curiosity about all matters French; respect for France, and affection for its cultural specificities.
+Years of positive interaction with the student housing community and with Parisians have given our institution a reputation for civility and curiosity about all matters French; respect for France, and affection for its cultural specificities.
 From a student's point of view, it has been, at the very least, an enlightening journey into the heart of a country, fraught with challenges and surprises.

-Individual dorm rooms at the Maison des Etudiants canadiens on the campus of the Cité Internationale, which is managed by French-speaking Canadians and French employees.
+The program is housed in the Maison des Etudiants canadiens (MEC), on the campus of the Cité Internationale, which is managed by French-speaking Canadians and French employees.
 Students are housed in single rooms, each with its own bathroom, and with communal kitchens.
 This offers numerous opportunities to interact in French, on a variety of levels, with fellow foreign students and MEC staff.

 Prerequisites and Language Requirements

-Physical Components: This program involves numerous walks, in a city that is not particularly accessible to individuals with mobility issues, yet field trips could be modulated to make of points of interest accessible to all students.
-The Maison des étudiants canadiens is wholly accessible, and housing for students with mobility issues is available.
+This program involves numerous walks, in a city that is not particularly accessible to individuals with mobility issues, yet field trips could be modulated to make of all points of interest accessible.
+If a student anticipates needing accommodations for the program, they should consult with the program director early on and coordinate with the UW Disability Resources for Students office to determine that accommodations can be made to meet their personal needs and concerns.
+The Maison des etudiants canadiens is wholly accessible.

 From the Parisi to contemporary Paris: this class will trace the cultural history of the development of the French capital from the moment of its settlement to our century.
-Attention will be paid to the various crucial phases of Parisian urban development as Paris functions both as a laboratory and an engine for French national identity AND as a dynamic threat to it: King Philippe-Auguste's territorial and administrative expansion as well as urban planning for the kingdom's capitol city; Francis Ist Italianate Renaissance design's; Henry IV's post-wars of religion recovery; Louis XIV's and Colbert's punitive and symbolic relocation of the center of power outside of Paris in Versailles, and shaping of the capitol city's central role in the production and the display of luxury goods; Paris as "Enlightenment capital of the world" and theater of the Revolution; Napoléon 1st's imperial designs for Paris; Napoleon III's and Haussmann's urban, cultural and economic overhauling of Paris during the second half of the XIXth century, followed by Belle époque Paris; Post-WWII reinforcing of "Grand Paris" sociological and ethnic geography and minor alterations of Paris intra muros,etc.).
-Coursework involves numerous visits to Parisian sites related to in-class lectures, readings (Horn's Seven Ages of Paris, Jones' Biography of a City, De Jean's When Paris Became Paris,) on-line assignments, oral presentations, and two midterms.
+Attention will be paid to the various crucial phases of Parisian urban development as Paris functions both as a laboratory and an engine for French national identity AND as a dynamic threat to it: King Philippe-Auguste's territorial and administrative expansion as well as urban planning for the kingdom's capitol city; Francis Ist Italianate Renaissance design's; Henry IV's post-wars of religion recovery; Louis XIV's and Colbert's punitive and symbolic relocation of the center of power outside of Paris in Versailles, and shaping of the capitol city's central role in the production and the display of luxury goods; Paris as "Enlightenment capital of the world" and theater of the Revolution; Napoleon's imperial designs for Paris; Napoleon III's and Haussmann's urban, cultural and economic overhauling of Paris during the second half of the XIXth century, followed by Belle Epoque Paris; Post-WWII reinforcing of "Grand Paris" sociological and ethnic geography and minor alterations of Paris intra muros ,etc.) Coursework involves numerous visits to Parisian sites related to in-class lectures, readings (Horn's Seven Ages of Paris , Jones' Biography of a City , De Jean's When Paris Became Paris ,) on-line assignments, oral presentations, and two midterms.

 Learning goals include: